hitzhangjie/golang-debugger-book/book.zh/9-develop-sym-debugger/1-架构设计/3-Service层设计.md

 	// This function will return an error if it reads less than `length` bytes.
 	ExamineMemory(address uint64, length int) ([]byte, bool, error)

+	// StopRecording stops a recording if one is in progress.
+	StopRecording() error

 	// CoreDumpStart starts creating a core dump to the specified file CoreDumpStart(dest string) (api.DumpState, error)
 	// CoreDumpWait waits for the core dump to finish, or for the specified amount of milliseconds